Bendigo: Geography

 The city is surrounded by components of the Greater Bendigo National Park, as well as the Bendigo Box-Ironbark Region Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots and other woodland birds.
 A dozen species of insect-eating bats and the pollinating grey-headed flying fox inhabit the area.

 Climate

-Bendigo has a relatively dry temperate climate with hot summers and cool winters.
-Under the Köppen-Geiger classification, it lies on a humid subtropical/semi-arid transitional climate zone (Cfa/BSk), due to its location being on the boundary of the hot, sultry inland areas to the north and the cool, damp Southern Ocean to the south.
+Bendigo has a dry temperate climate with warm, variable summers and cool, cloudy winters.
+Under the Köppen-Geiger classification, it lies on a humid subtropical/cold semi-arid transitional climate zone (Cfa/BSk), due to its location being on the boundary of the hot, dry inland areas to the north and the cool, damp Southern Ocean to the south.
 Bendigo gets 109.9 clear days annually.

 The mean minimum temperature in January is 14.3 °C and the maximum 30.2 °C, although temperatures above 35 °C are commonly reached.
 The highest temperature officially recorded was 45.4 °C, during the 2009 southeastern Australia heat wave.
 There is also a disputed recording of 47.4 °C (on 14 January 1862).
+Summers are also subject to cold weather: on 2 February 2005, the maximum temperature did not exceed 11.5 °C all day.